gane5hvarma/panther/README.md

    - HTTPS: `git clone https://github.com/panther-labs/panther $GOPATH/src/github.com/panther-labs/panther`
    - SSH: `git clone git@github.com:panther-labs/panther $GOPATH/src/github.com/panther-labs/panther`
 5. From the root of the repo, run `mage setup && npm i`
+   - `pip` may show warnings about incompatible packages which are safe to ignore
 6. Deploy! `mage deploy`
    - Your IAM role will need permission to create resources in Lambda, DynamoDB, S3, ECS, ELB, EC2 (security groups, subnets, VPC), SNS, SQS, SES, KMS, IAM, CloudFormation, CloudWatch, API Gateway, Cognito, and AppSync.
    - NOTE: The initial deploy will take 10-15 minutes.
 If your credentials timeout, you can safely redeploy to pick up where you left off.